Richmond 5th District School Board Race - 2024

 Rizzi

-While I've been in office, we've doen a number of things to improve equity in our schools.
+While I've been in office, we've done a number of things to improve equity in our schools.
 We did change admissions policies to our specialty schools so they better represent the communities our students come from.
 We've seen test scores increase, and achievements increase, because of investments we made to support English language learners and other students.

 We all know equity is important, although I can tell you equity has become a bad word in many spaces in the state.
 We have to think about equity.
 Not everyone has the same access at home to resources as everyone else.
 We need to focus on early childhood education and partner with the city.